What are the grades of meat (beef)?

 United States Choice Beef

-65 percent of the total graded cattle make up U.S Choice Beef.
+65 percent of the total graded cattle make up U.S. Choice Beef.
 This beef is easily available in restaurants and markets for consumers.
 It has a moderate level of fat marbling as compared to U.S Prime Beef.
-50 percent of the total graded beef is Choice.
+50 per cent of the total graded beef is Choice.
 Choice beef can be cooked in both moist and dry methods of heat such as roasting, grilling, frying, or even baking.
 It is an economical alternative to Prime beef.

 United States Select Beef

-This grade of meat is less juicy and tender than the U.S prime and choice.
+This grade of meat is less juicy and tender than the U.S. prime and choice.
 It has very low-fat content and in order to prevent it from drying, moist heat methods of cooking should be used to cook it such as steaming, braising, poaching, stewing, etc. Out of total graded beef, 25 percent is Select beef and it is easily available in the retail market.

 United States Standard and United States Commercial Beef

 Both grades have less fat marbling and hence they lack tenderness.
-They are being sold as ungraded beef or, are mostly labeled under the name of the store.
+They are being sold as ungraded beef or, are mostly labelled under the name of the store.
 They are inexpensive and they require moist heat cooking methods.
 Mostly they are perfect for recipes that require slow cooking as these both will get dry if fried or grilled.